 Be Yourself Because Life’s Too Short to Worry About What Others Think

 Here’s where I’d tell you to be a shepherd, not a sheep, right?
 Wrong!
 I mean, that would kind of defeat the purpose of this entire post, right?
-No, here’s where I tell you to be what you want to be.
+No, here’s where I tell you to be what and who you want to be.
 Period.
 End of sentence.

-If you love following the latest trends and keeping up with the Kardashians (real or metaphorically speaking), go for it.
-As the sheep will tell you, there’s nothing wrong with following the flock.
+If you truly love following the latest trends and keeping up with the Kardashians (real or metaphorically speaking), go for it.
+As actual sheep will tell you, there’s nothing wrong with following the flock.
 If you want to be a shepherd and influence the masses with your wit and style, do it.
 Put yourself out there, set the trends, and don’t let anyone stop you.

 Then there’s the third option.
 Break away from the flock.
 Do your own thing, be your own person.
 Not because “you do you” is trending or you want to impress people with your witty “just be yourself” memes.
 Not because you think you’ll come off as more edgy or laissez-faire if you march to the beat of your own drum.
 Certainly not because a stranger on the internet told you to.
 If those are your reasons, you’re just a sheep dressing up in wolves clothing.